 Here are three tools you will find in that belt to help you in your task of renewing your mind:

 - The Bible

-But as for you, continue in what you have learned and have become convinced of, because you know those from whom you learned it, and how from infancy you have known the Holy Scriptures, which are able to make you wise for salvation through faith in Christ Jesus.
-All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work. – 2 Timothy 3:14-17 (NIV)
+You, however, continue in the things you have learned and become convinced of, knowing from whom you have learned them, and that from childhood you have known the sacred writings which are able to give you the wisdom that leads to salvation through faith which is in Christ Jesus.
+All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; so that the man of God may be adequate, equipped for every good work. – 2 Timothy 3:14-17

 God’s Word teaches us about Jesus, that He is indeed the promised Messiah.
 It also teaches us, rebukes us, corrects us, trains us, and equips us.
 Needless to say, it is single-handedly one of the most amazing tools we have as believers in teaching us the truth about who God is, what He has done for us, and how we should live as His children.

 When it comes to renewing our minds, the Bible gives us the knowledge we need to combat the lies of this world.
 After all, Jesus responded with Scripture when the enemy tested Him in the wilderness.
 Because it is “God-breathed,” we can trust it as a source of truth and we can rely on it when we are faced with doubts or difficult times.

 - Our Brothers and Sisters in Christ

 Looking back throughout His Word, it’s pretty clear that God is all about relationships.
 He cares about how we love each other.
 If you look at the Ten Commandments, for example, you’ll notice that six of the ten are about how we relate to one another.
 The Law taught the Jewish people to love each other as they loved themselves.